Taste Real's Fall Rural Romp

 519.846.9639 | www.gerriesfarmmarket.ca

 Since the late 1940s, the Gerrie family has been proudly farming just outside scenic Elora.
 Over the decades, their farm has grown while staying rooted in community and seasonal abundance.
-During the Fall Rural Romp, stock up on fresh-picked fruits and vegetables, delicious baked goods, and festive fall décor like mums, corn stalks, and straw bales.
+Combined with the Fall Rural Romp, you can enjoy their annual Sample-it-Saturday event from 10:00 am - 2:00 pm featuring local vendors offering delicious samples of their products.
+Be sure to stock up on fresh-picked fruits and vegetables, delicious baked goods, and festive fall décor including mums, corn stalks, and straw bales.
 Kids can enjoy activities and get an up-close look at the farm equipment on display.

 Open 8:00 am - 5:00 pm.